 - split the same product stock quantities by store, website or warehouse

 - easily create new stores or stock splits to re-allocate inventory at any time

 - give staff the ability to check all locations for real-time product availability

 - control exactly how much access staff have to see costs and inventory details

-- fulfill sales across all channels quickly and with ease
+- fulfill sales across all channels quickly for delivery or pickup with ease

 - minimize stock-outs because you can quickly adjust purchasing or move stock quantities around as sales happen, not after the fact